The Foundation Credential

 Board-certified advanced designation.
 Requires CBI, two specialties, and a live Board Review examination with a Master Instructor.
 Includes Approved Studio designation.

-$1,497 · 3-year Active status · Approved Studio included - 4ExpertMaster Instructor
+$1,497 IBBFA list price · $1,297 with direct enrollment at BarreCertification.com · 3 years Active from enrollment · Approved Studio included - 4ExpertMaster Instructor

 Highest earned credential.
 Completes all four specialties, a teaching practicum, and Master examination.
 Authorized as IBBFA Board Examiner and proctor.